What is Acupuncture?

 Acupuncture is an intriguing combination of art and science and despite the endless work of the brainiest and greatest minds in modern research working on it, a comprehensive explanation in Western Terms as to exactly how it works is still, infuriatingly and gloriously, unavailable.

-From a Traditional Eastern perspective, the body and its diseases were very elegantly described as an imbalance or blockage in the continuous flow of energy that circumnavigates our corporeal body.
-This gentle technique used acupuncture to mechanically clear and stimulate the slow energy flow at the points closest to the body.
+Traditional Eastern perspectives view the body and diseases as an obstruction or imbalance in the flow of energy.
+Acupuncture was utilised as a gentle method to mechanically clear or stimulate these sluggish points of activity.
+This done by locating precisely the points on the body where the energy flowed closest to the surface.
 Manipulation of these points allowed the energy to move more easily again, bringing a new lease of life back to the area or affected system, thus encouraging the diseased area or system to recover and regain its normal function.

 Book Your Appointment With An Experienced Acupuncturist